NicolasRichard1997/MGL850-DApp/README.md

 # WhisperChain

 **WhisperChain** is a decentralized confession wall built on the Ethereum Sepolia testnet.
-It lets you share anonymous thoughts, secrets, or regrets—tagged by theme—and allows others to leave public comments using pseudonymous nicknames.
+It lets you share anonymous thoughts, secrets, or regrets, tagged by theme, and allows others to leave public comments using pseudonymous nicknames.

 ### Live on the Ethereum Sepolia Testnet